 The standard bluegrass lawn cannot really do any of these things to the same extent.
-Many residents use pesticides and fertilizers which destroys soil biodiversity and pollutes the air and water.
+Many residents use pesticides and fertilizers which destroy soil biodiversity and pollute the air and water.
 Often, the soil under the lawn is compacted, and given the structure of the dense layer of the turf grass and the short root system, water actually runs off the parkway and into the streets and then on into the sewer system.

 There is a beautiful, simple, and inexpensive fix to these issues, and that is simply putting a planting on your parkway.
 It can be simple, just one species of sedge or a mix of low sedges and a couple of flowering species, such as geraniums or blue mist, or you can put in as many species as you want (for all you collectors out there; I’m one!)
 Or you can go all out and have a bioswale created on your parkway (but use caution if you have large established trees, the extensive digging can damage or destroy the tree).

-Below is a list of plants that are easy to grow and can tolerate some salt and are sun/soil adaptable and grow low (under the 30” required by the Village of Oak Park).
+Below is a list of plants that are easy to grow and can tolerate some salt and are sun/soil adaptable and grow low (under the 30″ required by the Village of Oak Park).
 Those with uncertain salt tolerance are marked with an *.
 Depending on how much salt your street receives, you may want to plant them closer to the sidewalk than to the curb.
-Salt tolerant plants often are able to deal with some dog urine (something we need to think of realistically in our village; perhaps organizing a space for them using a rock or some crushed stone is a good idea.
+Salt-tolerant plants often are able to deal with some dog urine (something we need to think of realistically in our village; perhaps organizing a space for them using a rock or some crushed stone is a good idea.
 Better to direct them than to lose your Bluebells that were just about to bloom).

-The sun conditions on your parkway will be determined by the maturity of tree and where the sun comes in.
+The sun conditions on your parkway will be determined by the maturity of the tree and where the sun comes in.
 Your parkway may get a lot of sun if it is south facing.
 Plants that do well in shade might be planted closer to the tree (please make sure though to keep a couple of feet of space away from the tree trunk itself, which ideally has a layer of mulch around it) while those that prefer more sun might be planted farther away from the tree.
 This style would mimic what can happen in the openings in a woodland or savanna setting (our area was savanna pre-settlement, a mix of trees, grasses, and flowering plants).
 You can be formal in your design or allow a more naturalistic flow and allow your plants to disperse themselves over time.

 The garden, in general, will be less maintenance than a lawn.
 Please note, there will be some maintenance, particularly in the beginning, but over time there will be very little.
 A moderate amount of fall and spring clean-up (the conventional scorched earth method should not be used, counter-productive and ecologically damaging).